GrammaticalFramework/gf-core/download/index-3.11.md

 You will probably need to update the `PATH` environment variable to include your chosen install location.

-For more information, see [Using GF on Windows](https://www.grammaticalframework.org/~inari/gf-windows.html) (may be outdated).
+For more information, see [Using GF on Windows](https://www.grammaticalframework.org/~inari/gf-windows.html) (latest updated for Windows 10).

 ## Installing the latest release from source